 Outside of work, Poonam enjoys spending time outdoors with her family.

+Book an appointment today to start your journey toward better movement and wellbeing.
 Poonam is available for General Physiotherapy and Pelvic Health at our Wynnum clinic.

 Natalie Taylor